 The first section of the Harlem Valley Rail Trail was opened in 1996 when the 4.5-mile trail segment from Amenia to Coleman Station Road was constructed and opened to the general public.
 The second 3.5-mile section, from Coleman Station Road to Millerton, was opened in 2000.
 The third 2.5-mile section of the trail, from Amenia to the Wassaic Train station, was opened in 2005.
 A $2 million dollar federal grant was obtained to facilitate construction of the trail from Millerton north in to Columbia County.
 Plans for this extension are under review from NYS DEC.

-The county has an agreement with New York State to transition state-owned property at the former Hudson River Psychiatric Center into a riverfront county/state park located in the Town of Poughkeepsie just north of Marist College.
+The county has an agreement with New York State to operate state-owned property at the former Hudson River Psychiatric Center as riverfront county/state park located in the Town of Poughkeepsie just north of Marist College.
 Quiet Cove Riverfront Park features non-motorized boat launching, barbeque grills, picnic and fishing areas, public restrooms, a waterfront deck with Adirondack chairs and upland parking.
-This seasonal Park (Open from April to October) re-opened to the public after extensive renovations in October of 2010.
-Future plans include a revamped boat ramp and deep-water bulkhead.
+This seasonal Park (Open from April to October) re-opened to the public after extensive renovations in October of 2015.

-Lastly, Wilcox Park has a swimming lake that is open from Memorial Day to Labor Day.
-There is also a fishing lake, 27 site campgrounds, 2 new playgrounds, and in the summer of 2013 a basketball court and volleyball court.
+Lastly, Wilcox Park has a 5 acre swimming lake that is open from Memorial Day to Labor Day.
+There is also a fishing lake, 27 site campgrounds, 2 new playgrounds, and a basketball court.
 There is an extensive hiking trail system throughout the 615 acre park.
 This park has 4 pavilions that can be reserved through the online reservation system.
 Pavilion C is currently the largest pavilion in Wilcox Park, complete with kitchen facilities and restrooms and a great view of the lake from its location at the top of the hill.
 Admission is charged to the public when the swimming lake is open.